TheHealthOfYou/FengHuang-Server/README.md

 - Add basic functionality, such as changing the port.
 - Written in detail to use the tutorial.
 - Supports the creation of a local server.
-- HTML supports changing the default home page for the local server.
+- Supports changing the default home page for the local server to "index.html".